main-educational/brain_encoding_decoding/_sources/intro.md

 `Encoding` and `decoding` present contrary, yet complementary operations.
 While the former targets the prediction of `brain activity`/`responses` based on stimulus percepts/features (e.g. vision & audition), cognitive states or behavior, the latter aims to predict those aspects based on `brain activity`/`responses`.
 ```

-For the tutorial on `encoding models`, please have a look at the respective session [here]().

-As noted above, this part of the educational course focuses on `decoding models`.
 More information and their application can be found in the respective sections of this resource.
 You can either use the `ToC` on the left or the links below to navigate accordingly.

-::::{card-carousel} 4
+::::{card-carousel} 3

 :::{card}
 :margin: 3